richie0866/Rostruct/docs/reference/file-conversion.md

 # File conversion

+???+ danger "Important"

+	Because Rostruct is for Roblox script execution, and Rojo is for the command-line, some key differences exist in functionality.

+	Please exercise caution when using Rostruct with Rojo, and keep track of Rojo updates!

+	??? missing "Not supported"

+		* Localization tables
+		* JSON models
+		* Rojo project files
+			* Project files structure your codebase around the `game` object, which would expose your project to the client.
+		* `*.meta.json` files

+	??? check "Extra functionality"

+		* `.rbxm` and `.rbxmx` files are fully supported, but [Binary models](https://rojo.space/docs/6.x/sync-details/#models) are buggy in Rojo

+	??? bug "Known issues"

+		* `init.meta.json` files only set properties to primitive types like `boolean`, `string`, etc.

 Rostruct file conversion mirrors [Rojo's sync details](https://rojo.space/docs/6.x/sync-details/).

 Concepts on the table below will redirect you to their respective Rojo pages.